bazini627/nmpFinalProject/data/README.md

 `ogr2ogr -t_srs EPSG:4326 -s_srs EPSG:3310 -f GeoJSON sle_2016_cdc_svi_gt75.geojson "PG:host=localhost dbname=california user=postgres password=123" -sql "SELECT * FROM data.sle_2016_cdc_svi"`

-#### Working with the WNV data was similar to the SLE commands above with one exception.
+#### Working with the WNV data was similar to the SLEV commands above with one exception.
 #### Since the date column was a list of strings (e.g. `8-19-2003, 9-2-2003`) a new `date_array` column was created to work with instead of manipulating the original column.
 ```sql
 -- Add a data_array column to hold a copy of the date column to manipulate as an array type